WarpedEdge/ffix-mod-projects/PlayableCharacterPack/README.md

 ## Disclaimer:
 ### Some Items that have currently used any form of `gen AI` are as follows:
  - Portraits for newer characters
- - Weapon textures (Mainly just for testing)

-These items are only placeholders, and I plan on getting some help from real artists whether by assistance or commissioning them.
+These items are only placeholders, and I already commissioned them, but they take time.

 ## Folder Structure